gianlucb/Como/README.md

 This simple project is a demo for a Service Fabric solution that dynamically creates Service Fabric applications on-demand.
 The idea is to demonstrate how to create a new Service Fabric application upon a client request.

-I choose to create a simple Asp.Net core website for events management as "target" application.
+I have chosen to create a simple Asp.Net core website for events management as "target" application.
 A client, via a simple API, can request the creation of a website that will be dynamically created:

 ![solution](doc/project_como.png)